rarebreed/mercury/README.md

 a long time, single threaded node web servers were thrashing java web servers in performance.
 How is that possible if node is single threaded?

-So, remember how I said evil lurks inside when using threads?
 The problem has to do with concurrent modification (eg writes) to some shared data.
-If you have multiple observers (read-only) to some shared state, no problem.
+If you have multiple read-only observers to some shared state, no problem.
 But as soon as one actor modifies state, you enter a world of hurt.
 Now, you have to somehow make sure that none of the other reader/writers are accessing the data while some other writer is modifying the data, otherwise the other reader/writers are going to be accessing inconsistent data.
-This is a further nail in the performance of thread based approach to concurrency, because while that one writer is modifying data, any other actors are blocked (either through a lock, mutex, or some kind of transaction).
+This further hurts the performance of thread based approach to concurrency, because while that one writer is modifying data, any other actors are blocked (either through a lock, mutex, or some kind of transaction).
 Now you've got lock based contention to worry about.
 Did I mention livelocks and deadlocks?
-I haven't talked about the overhead of thread context switching either.
-And isn't the whole point of using more threads supposed to make my program faster and _more_ lively?
+Or the overhead of thread context switching?
+Isn't the whole point of using more threads supposed to make my program faster and _more_ lively?

 Instead of approaching concurrency with multiple threads (or processes), there's another approach that has gained popularity.
 A single threaded event loop (or reactor) model.
-Back before multiprocessors were common, computer games were speedy enough.
-How did they do it?
-Games then (and I presume today, albeit with some multiprocessing) were basically big old event loops.
-At some point in the loop, keyboard and mouse events were collected, and then the loop would move to the next piece of code (graphics updating, model updating, etc).

 Nodejs took the idea of an event loop and proved how fast it could be.
 Java only started overtaking nodejs web performance when its web frameworks also started supporting reactor (or proactor) event models.

 In an event loop model, all functionality has to be made asynchronous, and therefore non-blocking.
 If you didn't do that, the event loop would hang waiting for some blocking method call, and everyone downstream in the loop would hang.

 But wait, how do you program when you don't know when some function call will return?
 We are so ingrained to doing something like this: